Man Utd summer transfer targets: Sancho, Grealish & the players on Solskjaer's wish list | Goal.com

 Chris Smalling , meanwhile, has impressed on loan at Roma, and United are open to agreeing to a permanent move away for the centre-back, though it is understood there has been no meaningful progress regarding either a permanent transfer or another long-term loan deal for the ex-Fulham man.

-The same goes for Alexis Sanchez , whose loan spell at Inter is set to end at the first week of August.
+The same goes for Alexis Sanchez , whose loan spell at Inter is set to end in the first week of August.

 How Man Utd could line up after the transfer window

-Despite the promise of new faces, th core of United’s team is expected to look the same next season.
+Despite the promise of new faces, the core of United’s team is expected to look the same next season.

 Solskjaer does, however, have a decision to make over whether to stick with David de Gea in goal or keep Dean Henderson at the club.